kawgh1/react-crown-clothing-optimized/README.md

     -   ### Create React App Update re: PWA

+        -   Surprise - creating a working Service Worker for a PWA out of a Create React App setup usually ended up requiring you to eject out of CRA.
+So many headaches around this.

         -   As of November 7, 2020 the core react team doesn't ship with PWA by default anymore, meaning they won't build your service-worker.js file in the final build folder!
 Do not worry, there are just some additional steps you will have to run to convert your react app to be able to perform the next step modifications to be PWA compliant!

         You only need to do this if you are running react-scripts v.4 or greater or React v17 or greater and you did not create this project using the cra-template-pwa when we initialized our project.